cryostatio/cryostatio.github.io/guides/_subsections/using-the-cryostat-agent.md

     <li>Once the Agent has been installed or attached to the running JVM instance, it can begin collecting data and sending it to Cryostat for analysis.</li>
 </ol>

-[comment]: # TODO continue explaining how to include the Agent in application builds, how to configure it
+For instructions on how to install the Cryostat Agent into your applications, [check the Getting Started section](/get-started/#using-the-cryostat-agent).